-The Earle A. Chiles Research Institute offers a summer research program for undergraduate students who are seriously considering a career in biomedical sciences.
+The Earle A. Chiles Research Institute offers a summer research program for undergraduate students who are seriously considering a career in biomedical sciences with little to no lab experience.
 The program offers direct hands-on research experience in one of the institute's research laboratories.
 The research will be focused on basic science or what is referred to as bench research.

 The EACRI Summer Research Program is an intensive nine-week internship designed to provide research experience and mentorship for undergraduate students who are interested in biomedical research.
 Under the guidance of a faculty mentor, interns will complete an independent research project and present their findings at an Institute-wide poster session.

 - Direct hands on research experience in one of the EACRI research laboratories.

 - Institute orientation (laboratory introduction, safety training, facility tour)

 - Faculty luncheon.